JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 * Support uniform animations and transitions when navigating, as well as allow for common patterns such as back gestures with minimal additional work.

-If you feel comfortable enough with the basics, move on to [Compose Multiplatform Navigation setup](compose-navigation-routing.md), to learn how to leverage the Navigation library in cross-platform projects.
+If you feel comfortable enough with the basics, move on to [](compose-navigation-routing.md), to learn how to leverage the Navigation library in cross-platform projects.
 Otherwise, read on to learn about fundamental concepts the library works with.